-The Stewardship Committee of the Lyme Land Conservation Trust is focused on our core stewardship responsibilities: monitoring easements, responding to landowner inquiries, investigating violations, and upholding the terms of our more than 65 conservation easements and the care of the 33 properties owned by LLCT.
+The Stewardship Committee of the Lyme Land Trust is focused on our core stewardship responsibilities: monitoring easements, responding to landowner inquiries, investigating violations, and upholding the terms of our conservation easements and the care of the properties owned by LLT.

 The Land Trust depends on a cadre of trained volunteers to visit each and every property – fee and easement – at least once a year.
 Easement properties are monitored to ensure that the provisions of the original conservation easements are honored.
 Fee properties are also monitored by volunteers to keep boundaries marked, to maintain trails, and to implement the activities identified in the individual management plans.

 To learn more about Fee and Easement properties click here.

 If you would like to help, become a property monitor or steward.

 Anyone can Pitch in with Simple Trail Maintenance on Your Own as You Hike.

 - Carry clippers or lightweight loppers with you.

 - Cut back branches and shrubs that are encroaching on the path – cut back about 2- 3 feet from the trail.
 (Vegetation grows back fast).
 Cut saplings (baby trees) low to the ground, or cut trunks above waist height.
 Don’t leave pungi sticks (short thin trunks) for people to fall over and on to.